Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 Before reviewing Wix’s control of on-page SEO factors, we’re going to cover some of the biggest SEO drawbacks we found on the platform.
 And we’ll also cover one of the major pluses we found.

-Ugly: Speed matters in SEO, and Wix is lagging behind
+Ugly: Speed matters in SEO, and Wix doesn’t always perform well

 Speed has been a confirmed SEO ranking factor since 2010 for desktop, and 2018 for mobile.

-Unfortunately — at least out the box — Wix’s loading speeds are less than ideal.
+Unfortunately — at least out of the box — Wix’s loading speeds are less than ideal.

-The homepage of our Wix test site scored just 37 on Google’s PageSpeed Insights.
-And it failed the Core Web Vitals “lab” measurable metrics Largest Contentful Paint and Cumulative Layout Shift.
+The homepage of our Wix test site scored just 32 on Google’s PageSpeed Insights.
+And it failed all Core Web Vitals “lab” measurable metrics apart from Cumulative Layout Shift.

-A Time to Interactive of 13.9 seconds is particularly poor.
+A Speed Index score of 13.9 seconds is particularly poor.

 The cause?